-The Clean Water Hub is a collaborative tool to help people track water quality in local creeks and streams.
+The Clean Water Hub is a collaborative tool to help track water quality in local creeks and streams.
 It enables users to play an active role in conserving, monitoring, and restoring the quality of our nation’s streams and rivers.

 NC Aquatic Data Hub

-A new initiative for connecting aquatic monitoring efforts across the state in order to better understand the condition of North Carolina’s waters and to maintain and improve them.
+The NC Aquatic Data Hub is a new initiative for connecting aquatic monitoring efforts across the state in order to better understand the condition of North Carolina’s waters and to maintain and improve them.

 Data Story: Community Science on the Hooch

 Established in 1994, Chattahoochee Riverkeeper (CRK) is a non-governmental and community science organization based out of Atlanta, GA that is dedicated to the protection, preservation, and stewardship of the Chattahoochee River and its watershed.
 Over the last two and a half decades, the work of CRK, the communities in which they work, and the City of Atlanta have and continue to create a cleaner Chattahoochee River that attracts more recreation, wildlife, and economic development.